itaymigdal/Nimbo-C2/README.md

 - Inline .NET assemblies execution.
 - Persistence capabilities.
 - UAC bypass methods.
+- Token impersonation and getsystem.
 - Setting implant process as critical (BSOD on termination).
-- ELF loading using `memfd` in 2 modes.
+- (Linux) ELF loading using `memfd` in 2 modes.
 - And more !

 # Installation